nadia-hazem/tdl/README.md

 Here we are, all functionalities are ready !

-_Don't forget_ all functions are in class **/assets/lib/User.php** for inscription/connection page and class **/assets/lib/Todo.php** for todolist page.
-Don't forget to consult it.
+⚠ _Don't forget_ all functions are in class **/assets/lib/User.php** for inscription/connection page and class **/assets/lib/Todo.php** for todolist page.
+Don't forget to consult it for complete understanding.